ashishkpathak/adt/docs/initialize/README.md

 Setup ADT for your environment, by providing the following values.

-a.
-Username
+- Username
-b.
-Password
+- Password
-c.
-Organization Name.
+- Organization Name.
-d.
-The OAuth API endpoint for getting an access token.
+- The OAuth API endpoint for getting an access token.

 When running ADT as a batch mode, the above three can be provided as system variables.